k8ssandra/k8ssandra-operator/docs/development/README.md

 In this example the `resources` entry happens to specify a commit hash.
 Note that the full hash must be specified.
 The images transform specifies the corresponding image tag.

-Similar changes need to be made in `config/cass-operator-cluster-scope/kustomization.yaml`.
+Similar changes need to be made in `config/cass-operator/{cluster-scoped,ns-scoped}/kustomization.yaml` and `test/framework/e2e_framework.go` (on line 140).

 ### Helm
 If you want to apply the upgrade via Helm, then the cass-operator [chart](https://github.com/k8ssandra/k8ssandra/blob/main/charts/cass-operator) will need to be updated.
 The k8ssandra-operator [chart](https://github.com/k8ssandra/k8ssandra/tree/main/charts/k8ssandra-operator) will then need to have its chart dependency updated.